-It is thought that the piriformis muscle tendon may be tethering the sciatic nerve, and causing an irritation to the nerve.
-While it has not be proven, the theory supported by some physicians is that when the piriformis muscle and its tendon are too tight, the sciatic nerve is choked.
+Piriformis SyndromeWhen people are diagnosed with piriformis syndrome, it is thought that the piriformis tendon may be tethering the sciatic nerve, and causing an irritation to the nerve.
+While it has not be proven, the theory supported by many physicians is that when the piriformis muscle and its tendon are too tight, the sciatic nerve is pinched.
 This may decrease the blood flow to the nerve and irritate the nerve because of pressure.

-Sometimes referred to as "deep buttock pain," other causes of this type of pain include spine problems (including herniated discs, spinal stenosis, etc.), sciatica, and tendonitis.
+Sometimes referred to as "deep buttock pain," other causes of this type of pain include spine problems (including herniated discs and spinal stenosis), sciatica, and hip bursitis.
 The diagnosis of piriformis syndrome is often given when all of these diagnoses are eliminated as possible causes of pain.
-Other signs of piriformis syndrome include examination maneuvers that attempt to isolate the function of this muscle, and the finding of pain directly over the tendon of the piriformis muscle.